tox-rs/tox-spec/spec.md

 How it accomplishes each of those points:

-1. 2 bytes before each packet of encrypted data denote the length.
-We assume a functioning TCP will deliver bytes in order which makes it work.
-If the TCP doesn't it most likely means it is under attack and for that see the next point.
+1.  `2` bytes before each packet of encrypted data denote the length.
+We assume a functioning TCP will deliver bytes in order.
+If the TCP doesn't work correctly it most likely means that it is under attack and for that see the next point.

 2. The following attacks are prevented: